50 celebrities you might not know are LGTBQ+

-When it comes to owning her sexuality, Demi Lovato is, above all other things, "Sorry Not Sorry."
-The sexually fluid performing artist came out in 2017 saying that that's just who she is, and who she has always been.
-An advocate for LGBTQ+ rights, she told Andy Cohen on his "Radio Andy" SiriusXM show that telling her parents was emotional, but that her family's reaction could not have been more supportive.
+When it comes to owning their sexuality, Demi Lovato is, above all other things, "Sorry Not Sorry."
+An advocate for LGBTQ+ rights, they told Andy Cohen on his "Radio Andy" SiriusXM show that telling Lovato's parents was emotional, but that their family's reaction could not have been more supportive.

 Ariana Grande has been a controversial figure in the LGBTQ+ community ever since her song “Monopoly” came out in 2019.
 For many it raised the question of whether or not the pop star herself was bisexual, while others criticized her for "queer baiting," which is when celebrities drop subtle hints at identifying somewhere on the LGBTQ+ spectrum in order to attract that fan base.
 When asked about the song, whose lyrics say, "I like women and men," Grande replied on Twitter, "I haven't [labeled myself] before and still don't feel the need to now which is okay."

 Lana and Lilly Wachowski